chinthakagodawita/codeception-timekeeper/README.md

 require_once 'vendor/codeception/codeception/autoload.php';
 ```

-Update these paths depending on where your `Robofile` lives, in relation to Composer's `vendor` directory.
+Update these paths depending on where your `Robofile` lives in relation to Composer's `vendor` directory.

 This forces Codeception's autoloader to fire and redeclare the PHPUnit classes that it needs to function.